-- Certificate of Incorporation of the Company dated March 14, 1997, issued by Registrar of Companies, Kerala and Lakshadweep. - 2.
-Memorandum and Articles of Association of the Company. - The certificate of registration No. N.16.00167 dated December 12, 2008 issued by Reserve Bank of India u/s 45 IA of the Reserve Bank of India, 1934. - Credit rating letter dated July 25, 2014from ICRAgranting credit ratings to the Secured and Unsecured NCDs. - Copy of the NCD Public Issue Committee Resolution dated July 14, 2014approving the Issue. - Resolution passed by the shareholders of the Company at the Annual General Meeting held on September 28, 2011, approving the overall borrowing limit of Company. - 7.
-Consents of the Directors, Lead Manager to the Issue, Lead Brokers, Compliance Officer of our Company, Debenture Trustee, Credit Rating Agencies for the Issue, Legal Advisor to the Issue, Bankers to the Company, Bankers to the Issue and the Registrar to the Issue, to include their names in this Prospectus. - The consent of the Statutory Auditors of our Company, namely Rangamani & Co. for inclusion of their names as the Statutory Auditors - The examination report of the Statutory Auditors dated July 28, 2014in relation to the Reformatted Summary Financial Statements included herein.
+- 1. Certificate of Incorporation of the Company dated March 14, 1997, issued by Registrar of Companies, Kerala and Lakshadweep. - 2.
+Memorandum and Articles of Association of the Company. - 3.
+The certificate of registration No. N.16.00167 dated December 12, 2008 issued by Reserve Bank of India u/s 45 IA of the Reserve Bank of India, 1934. - 4.
+Credit rating letter dated March 02, 2015 from ICRA granting credit ratings to the Secured and Unsecured NCDs. - 5.
+Copy of the NCD Public Issue Committee Resolution dated February 10, 2015 approving the Issue. - 6.
+Resolution passed by the shareholders of the Company at the Annual General Meeting held on September 25, 2014, approving the overall borrowing limit of Company. - 7.
+Consents of the Directors, Lead Manager to the Issue, Lead Brokers, Compliance Officer of our Company, Debenture Trustee, Credit Rating Agencies for the Issue, Legal Advisor to the Issue, Bankers to the Company, Bankers to the Issue and the Registrar to the Issue, to include their names in this Prospectus. - 8.
+The consent of the Statutory Auditors of our Company, namely Rangamani & Co. for inclusion of (a)their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Prospectus. - 9.
+The consent of the auditors of our Subsidiary, namely BDO Partners for inclusion of (a) their names as the statutory auditors of our Subsidiary (b) review report on the unaudited financial statements for the nine months ended December 31, 2014 in the form and context in which they appear in this Prospectus.

-- 10. Annual Reports of the Company for the last five Financial Years 2009-10 to 2013-14. - 11.
-Due Diligence certificate dated August 11, 2014 filed by the Lead Manager with SEBI. - 12.
-Letter from SEBI dated December 20, 2013 permitting the Company to allot Secured and Unsecured NCDs in physical form pursuant to the Issue. - 13.
-In-principle approval, dated August 08, 2014 for the Issue issued by the BSE.
+- 10. The examination report of the Statutory Auditors dated July 28, 2014 in relation to the Reformatted Summary Financial Statements included herein. - 11.
+Annual Reports of the Company for the last five Financial Years 2009-10 to 2013-14. - 12.
+Due Diligence certificate dated March 19, 2015 filed by the Lead Manager with SEBI. - 13.
+Letter from SEBI dated December 20, 2013 permitting the Company to allot Secured and Unsecured NCDs in physical form pursuant to the Issue. - 14.
+In-principle approval, dated March 18, 2015 for the Issue issued by the BSE.